W427697/Discord-/docs/essentials/measure-and-outline.md

 <Callout variant="info" icon="💡">

-Alternatively you can press the <code>m</code> key on your keyboard to toggle the addon.
+Alternatively you can press the `m` key on your keyboard to toggle the addon.

 </Callout>